ashutoshsahoo/ashutoshsahoo.github.io/README.md

-# About
+# 👋 About Me

-I am an engineering leader focused on building **scalable backend platforms, distributed systems and AI-powered applications**.

-My technical interests span **Generative AI, LLM applications, Agentic AI, RAG, AI platforms, distributed systems and cloud-native architecture**.

-I enjoy turning complex business problems into **reliable, scalable and observable engineering systems** and building high-performing engineering teams around them.
+Engineering leader with a track record of building **scalable backend platforms, distributed systems and high-performing engineering teams**.
+I focus on translating business strategy into reliable, observable engineering systems — and building the teams and culture that sustain them.

+In recent years I've extended that focus into **AI-powered applications and GenAI platforms**, applying the same principles of reliability, observability and simplicity to LLM-based systems.

 ---